jphong125/stellaapic/Writerside/topics/Cancel-Round-1.md

 # Cancel Round by Operator

 ## Overview
-Using this method Casino Operator Cancels in progress game round   <br/>After  successful cancel call the game round will be marked as Cancelled in the Lucky Monaco system.<br/>
+Using this method Casino Operator Cancels in progress game round   <br/>After  successful cancel call the game round will be marked as Cancelled in the Stella system.<br/>
 This method Operator can use any time they want to close player’s round forcefully
 - Due to a retention policy on the Operator’s system or according to requirements for regulated markets.
 - **This circumstance only applies to the bet which has been completed.**